18 Million Kronor for Artistic Research at the Academy of Art and Design

 ‘Norms surrounding differing functioning constitute a foundation for discrimination and injustice in society, both in the literary field and in our educational institutions,’ says Hjorth.
 ‘The need for change is great, and in various places the illumination of neurological minorities’ perspectives, knowledge and experiences is under way.
 We believe that autistic writing changes the literary field both in its forms and in its methods.’

-Tintin Wulia, a PhD in pictorial art and a post-doctoral student in the Academy of Art and Design and the School of Global Studies, will be examining the future of warfare through a historical lens in her project.
-She does it by drawing parallels between two cases: The Indonesian mass killings of 1965–66 – one of the world’s most effectively concealed events – and today’s American-led drone attacks.
+Tintin Wulia, a PhD in visual arts and a post-doctoral research fellow at the Academy of Art and Design and the School of Global Studies, will be examining the future of warfare through a historical lens in her project.
+She does it by drawing parallels between two cases: The Indonesian mass killings of 1965–66 – one of the world’s most effectively concealed events – and today’s U.S-led drone attacks.

 ‘This will be the first research project that analyses the archive in its entirety and also looks more closely at the dynamics between the embassies that made the killings possible,’ says Wulia.
 ‘My hope is that the project will contribute to expanding our way of researching about the future of warfare.’